 - Twelfth Grade

-- The Historical Society provides three scholarships of $1.500 each to selected applicants in their senior year.
+- The Historical Society provides scholarships to selected applicants in their senior year.

 - We encourage Senior Projects.